Stockholm university

 Teaching format

-The course involves lecturers, seminars and exercises.
+The course involves introduction, lecturers, seminars and exercises.

 Detailed information, including grading criteria, is provided at the course introduction and via the learning platform Athena.